• Skip to main content

 Inspired by one of my favorite bars, these Take 5 Cookies are packed full of chocolate, caramel, peanut butter, and pretzels.
 They're crispy on the outside and slightly chewy in the center.
 YUM!!

+I'm not typically a candy lover, but when I bit into a Take 5 candy bar, I knew it was speaking to me with its sweet and salty taste.
 All at once, I knew I had to try and recreate the taste of a Take 5 candy into a cookie, and these Take 5 Cookies are the result.

 Subscribe to my Kudos Kitchen channel on YouTube.
-See you there!!
+IT'S FREE!!
+Thanks, and I can't wait to see you there!!

-A vertical closeup of a hand holding a Take 5 Cookie with pretzel pieces and chocolate chips.
+A hand holding a Take 5 Cookie.

 The ingredient list: